codingbbq/codingbbq.github.io/_posts/2019-03-18-Sock-Merchant-HackerRank.markdown

 You can find the problem [here](https://www.hackerrank.com/challenges/sock-merchant/problem)

 Below is my attempted solution to the Sock Merchant problem.
-In this problem, I used the .map javascript function and also used hash map technique to store the frequency of sock type.
+In this problem, I used the .map JavaScript function and also used hash map technique to store the frequency of sock type.

 ```javascript